Mišo Kovač: Political engagement

 According to his own confession, he repeatedly refused to sing for Yugoslav president Josip Broz Tito, and in 1972 he donated the proceeds from the sale of the record "Proplakat će zora" and a concert with Boris Dvornik for the construction of the Zagreb-Split highway.
-Before performing for Croatian emigrants in Calgary in 1986, he asked for the painting of Croatian fascist dictator Ante Pavelić to be removed from the wall of the emigrant home.
+Before performing for Croatian emigrants in Calgary in 1986, he asked for the bust of Croatian fascist dictator Ante Pavelić to be removed from the wall of the emigrant home.

 Before the first multi-party elections in Croatia, in a large interview in Nedjeljna Dalmacija entitled Dalmacija u mom oku (Dalmatia In My Eye), he stated: "If these come to power, there is no place for me here anymore," referring to the Croatian Democratic Union (HDZ).
 Later, his desire to shed light on the circumstances of the death of his son Edi brought him into contact with the Croatian Party of Rights (HSP).
 He began to show public support for the party, appearing at party rallies in the black uniform of the Croatian Defence Forces (HOS).
 He later befriended Croatian president Franjo Tuđman, to whom he paid tribute even after his death.
 After 1991, he categorically rejected any possibility of performing in Serbia or Montenegro.

 In 2002, he marked the 40th anniversary of his musical activities with a sold-out concert Centimetar moga puta (Centimetre of My Path) in the Arena Gripe in Split, from which he donated part of the proceeds again for the construction of the Zagreb-Split highway.

 On 30 June 2007, he attended the eighth HDZ general assembly, and in 2009 he joined the local election campaign and openly supported the independent candidate Željko Kerum, who won the elections in Split and became the new mayor.
 In July of the same year, Mišo collaborated with many other entertainers on the song "Pjesmo naša" (Our Song) by Dražen Žanko, which was to become the new anthem of the HDZ.
 Mišo premiered his part on the occasion of the 20th anniversary of the HDZ.
 In April 2013, he testified at the trial of the former HDZ president and former Prime Minister Ivo Sanader, because the prosecution claimed that he had received illegal money from the party for his appearances in the HDZ election campaign, according to Sanader's idea.
 Mladen Barišić paid the fund in cash.
 On that occasion, he stated that he supported the HDZ "because of his son Edi, because he has been a member of the HDZ since 1990."